You will learn

 Delivering marketing content to unsubscribed recipients via transactional emails may violate the CAN-SPAM Act, and Klaviyo's policy prohibiting marketing content in transactional emails is designed to protect customers from any legal ramifications.

-It is possible to send transactional emails with Klaviyo, but you must first contact our Customer Success team via email.
+It is possible to send transactional emails with Klaviyo, but you must first contact our Customer Support team.
 Transactional email requests are manually reviewed and monitored closely to ensure that no marketing content is sent out.

 Support for transactional emails may vary by ecommerce integration.
 In all cases, you will want to turn off the corresponding transactional email in your ecommerce platform before beginning to send with Klaviyo.
 Otherwise, you may be double-emailing people.

-Once you have configured all the content in your flow, you must first contact our Customer Success team and use the subject line "Transactional Email Request" so that the email(s) reach the appropriate team for review.
+5. Once you have configured all the content in your flow, you must first contact our Customer Support team and use the subject line "Transactional Email Request" so that the email(s) reach the appropriate team for review.
 In your message, include:

 - URL link(s) to the flow(s)

 - Subject line of the email(s) that are transactional